 The Sitemap Index

-Usually, the break up of an XML Sitemap is accompanied by the creation of a "place" from where the whole set of sitemaps can be located, a Sitemap Index.
-And that's where Demux Leaf comes in again.
+The break up of an XML Sitemap is always accompanied by the creation of a Sitemap Index, a document from where the whole set of sitemaps can be located.

 The Sitemap Index